MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ### Organizations

 **Organizations** are organizational units that scope the data in your integration task.
 For example, in Dynamics 365 for Operations you supply a legal entity or company.
-In Dynamics 365 for Sales you specify either the root business unit (the Organization which corresponds to the instance) or business units below the root level.
+In Dynamics 365 for Sales you specify either the root business unit (the organization which corresponds to the instance) or business units below the root level.
 For the Common Data Service you must specify an organization.
 Organizations in the Common Data service are stored in the Organization entity.
 You can see the values there by using the PowerApps Maker portal to find the Organization entity and inspecting its data.
 If an organization record does not exist, you must create one to use the Data integrator.
 (See below for instructions on how to do this.)

 ## Transformations